Fortrose Branch: History

-The GNoSR was not to be deterred by this obvious stalling tactic and it went ahead with its Parliamentary Bill.
-The Highland Railway immediately presented its own Bill for a Fortrose branch from Muir of Ord and extending a short distance beyond Fortrose to Rosemarkie, and also a branch to Ardersier, south of Beauly Firth.
-It was the Highland Railway's Bill that was approved in Parliament, gaining the Royal Assent on 4 July 1890, and the GNoSR withdrew its Bill.
+The GNoSR was not to be deterred by this obvious stalling tactic and it went ahead with its parliamentary bill.
+The Highland Railway immediately presented its own bill for a Fortrose branch from Muir of Ord and extending a short distance beyond Fortrose to Rosemarkie, and also a branch to Ardersier, south of Beauly Firth.
+It was the Highland Railway's Bill that was approved in Parliament, with the Highland Railway (New Lines) Act 1890 (53 & 54 Vict. c. lxi) gaining royal assent on 4 July 1890, and the GNoSR withdrew its bill.

 The Highland Railway wasted no time in starting construction, which it did on 19 November 1890.
 The extension to Rosemarkie was omitted, and the branch was to be 13 miles long.
 Construction was not swift, and finally it opened for traffic on 1 February 1894, with four intermediate stations.
 The construction had cost £57,560.
 The line was worked on the "one engine in steam" principle, and there were seven trains each way daily, of which four were mixed.
 Two of the mixed trains were eliminated in 1897.
 None of the trains on the branch ran through beyond the Muir of Ord junction station; and the journey took 45 to 50 minutes.

-A second railway on the Black Isle was authorised as the Cromarty Railway under a Light Railway Order of 1 August 1902.
+A second railway on the Black Isle was authorised as the Cromarty and Dingwall Light Railway under a light railway order, the Cromarty and Dingwall Light Railway Order 1902, of 1 August 1902.
 It was to run from Conon, on the Inverness to Dingwall main line, to Cromarty.
 There were serious difficulties in obtaining possession of the land at the Conon end, and money was desperately short, so that construction was delayed.
 Six miles of track had been laid by the outbreak of war in 1914, but the outbreak of hostilities and the demand for track materials in the war zone resulted in the track being removed, and the project was never completed, and the proposed line was abandoned.

 A private station was opened at Rosehaugh, serving the residence of James Douglas Fletcher, a director of the Highland Railway.
 The halt was open by 1905.

 The quiet branch line continued with little change in the twentieth century, while the Highland Railway was made a constituent of the new London, Midland and Scottish Railway (LMS) in the "grouping" of the railways in 1923, following the Railways Act 1921.